devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

     );
   }

-  ///Figures out if a Wisdom is already liked or not.
+  ///Figures out if a [Wisdom] is already liked or not and
-  ///Then send corresponding Event. void _onLike(BuildContext context, List<Wisdom> favorites) {
+  ///then sends the corresponding Event to the [FavoriteBloc]. void _onLike(BuildContext context, List<Wisdom> favorites) {
     final FavoriteBloc favoriteBloc = BlocProvider.of<FavoriteBloc>(context);